 But rather than being neat answers to trivia questions, these are unique attributes that add a layer of perception to reality.
 These things exist.
 We simply filter them out because they tend to be irrelevant to us, at least until you speak in a different language.

-Thinking that cracking open a grammar book will be like taking the “red pill” from the Matrix or the linguistic equivalent of a psychedelic drug-induced experience is not accurate.
+Cracking open a grammar book isn’t like taking the “red pill” from the Matrix.
+Your perception of reality won’t change overnight.
 Instead, your perception alters in subtle degrees.

-When you learn that other languages have different ways of perceiving ideas and concepts you previously believed there was only one way to interpret, you become increasingly open.
+You previously believed there was only one way to interpret the world.
+As you get familiar with a different language, you become increasingly open.
 As basic as it seems, you need to know that Germans describe time differently than English speakers.
 If they say that it’s “it’s half five” in German, it means that it is “4:30” not “5:30.”
-We count passed the hour; they count towards the next hour.
+We count past the hour; they count towards the next hour.
 Neither way is wrong.
 And the more interactions like this you have with other languages, the more you realize how diverse basic concepts can be.
 The result is that you become more accepting of other cultures.

-When you discover words that have no direct translation into English, for instance, but you learn their meaning in German or French, you learn a different way to describe universal human feelings, sometimes even more precisely.
+Sometimes words have no direct translation into English.
+If you learn their meaning in German or French, you learn a different way to describe universal human feelings, sometimes even more precisely.
 When you hear “kummerspeck,” or “grief bacon” for example, you know the feeling someone is going through.
-Moving through those thoughts in the native language allows you to kind of swim about another culture, without splashing around uncontrollably.
+Reaching this level of human connection is one of the many benefits of being bilingual.

 There are plenty of reasons to learn a second language.
 From completing a challenge to improving your resume to even keeping your brain healthy longer.
 But perhaps the most incredible benefit is that when you learn a new language, your view on the world changes.

 As a final example, look at how Spanish and Japanese speakers describe accidents.
-If someone were to break an expensive desk lamp by accident, and a Japanese or Spanish speaker was asked to explain what happened, they would say, “the lamp broke.”
+If someone were to break an expensive desk lamp by accident, and a you asked a Japanese or Spanish speaker to explain what happened, they would say, “the lamp broke.”
 In English, we tend to label the person with the action, regardless of intent.
 Both in Spanish and in Japanese, the person is not relevant if the action was unintentional.